 - Always buy loose green tea to avoid drinking additional toxins

 Do you drink green tea and what types have you tried so far?
-Have you ever heard of sencha green tea?
+Have you tried sencha green tea?
 What is the best green tea that you ever had?

 You may also be interested in reading the following articles: